Toxocious/Shinkiro/README.md

 ### Asset Downloader
 Shinkiro includes a custom tool that fetches and downloads assets from Pokemon Showdown, namely Pokemon sprites and icons, item icons, and Pokemon cries.
 > Read more about the asset downloader [here](./Tools/Asset_Downloader/README.md)

+### Audio Converter
+Shinkiro includes a versatile bash script that is used to convert audio files from one format to another.
+> Read more about the audio converter [here](./Tools/Audio_Converter/README.md)